secureCodeBox/secureCodeBox/hooks/persistence-defectdojo/docs/README.ArtifactHub.md

 ### Notes on `syncFindingBack` Mode & Duplicate Findings

 Attributes like if a finding has been marked as accepted or has been marked as a false positive in DefectDojo are only attached to the original finding.
-The duplicated findings will always have the `falsePositive`, `riskAccepted` and `outOfScope` attributes set to true as they have just been imported.
+The duplicated findings will always have the `falsePositive`, `riskAccepted` and `outOfScope` attributes set to false as they have just been imported.
 To enable users to access this meta information on the original the `syncFindingBack` mode automatically embeds the orignal finding in the attributes of synced back duplicate findings.
 The following example shows a finding produced by the `syncFindingBack` mode, in which the original finding has been marked as accepted.

 ```yaml
 # example synced back duplicate finding